A thought about differences between men and women and the Christmas story:

 And very importantly, if a man loses an offspring for any reason—from a fight within the community where he lives or in a war—men potentially can relatively easily father replacement offspring.
 They simply need to find a woman to impregnate; the father may or may not take responsibility for the long years of care required to bring the child to sexual maturity, which is a basic criterion for evolutionary reproductive success.

 Reality number 5: As a consequence of the above, many male primates, including men, do not prioritize maintaining social stability to the same extent women do.
-Men have no desire to live in chaos, of course, yet social stability is less critical to their reproductive success.
+It is important to men, who have no desire to live in chaos, but not nearly as critical reproductively as it is to women.

 Unless restrained by police or strong social customs and prohibitions, male groups will readily use physical aggression to achieve dominance over other male groups.